 "If there is uninterrupted power in your area, please report the fault immediately," goes the joke on Zimbabwean social media.

 Since the week after the elections, power cuts have become a daily occurrence in the country.
+The Zimbabwe Electricity Supply Authority (Zesa), has warned that the country faces the worst power crisis in years, and that it will take a long time to solve the problem.

 "We urge consumers to use the available power sparingly," said a Zesa notice in a newspaper recently.